Last updated August 1, 2023.

 - Contact information, such as name, address, telephone number and e-mail address

-- Giving information, such as gift date, gift amount, payment type, and referrer.
+- Giving information, such as gift date, gift amount, frequency, payment type, and source

 This information is kept on file for record keeping purposes.
-It is also used to analyze overall giving patterns in order to make more accurate budget projections, as well as to understand donors’ interests in our mission and to update them on the Foundation’s plans and activities.
-This information is shared with staff, board members, volunteers and consultants of the Foundation and its affiliated organizations, such as the American Society of Clinical Oncology, on a confidential and need-to-know basis.
+It is also used to analyze overall giving patterns in order to make more accurate budget projections, as well as to understand donors’ interests in our mission and to update them on Conquer Cancer’s plans and activities.
+This information is shared with staff, board members, volunteers, and consultants of Conquer Cancer and its affiliated organizations, such as the American Society of Clinical Oncology and ASCO Association, on a confidential and need-to-know basis.
+To the extent you elect to make certain information public, such as the amount of your donation or the person in whose memory a donation is made, such information may be publicly disclosed.

-From time to time, the Foundation shares, rents, or exchanges its list of direct mail supporters with other organizations and third parties to benefit our mission, programs, and activities.
-We have found this to be the most cost-effective method of reaching additional potential constituents and hope you value the information they send you.
-Your name and contact information is only made available to these carefully screened organizations directly or through third-party mailing agents for limited uses.
-Such organizations will not have continued access to your name and address unless you choose to respond to their initial mailing or decline to opt-out of receiving advertising from them.
-We may also share your name and contact information with third parties in order to serve targeted advertisements to you on behalf of the Foundation or share your information with third parties acting on our behalf.
-You have the opportunity to have your name removed from a list rental, exchange or sharing program at any time by contacting our Donor Relations center at (571) 483-1700.
+From time to time, Conquer Cancer shares, rents, or exchanges certain information related to its list of supporters with other organizations and third parties to benefit our mission, programs, and activities.
+We have found this to be the best method of reaching additional potential constituents while responsibly stewarding our resources, and we hope you value the information they send you.
+Your name, contact information, and giving information may be made available to carefully screened organizations directly or through third-party agents for limited uses.
+You will have the opportunity to opt out of receiving further communications from these organizations.
+We may also share your name and contact information with third parties in order to serve advertisements to you on behalf of Conquer Cancer or provide you services on our behalf.
+You have the opportunity to have your name removed from a list rental, exchange, or sharing program at any time by contacting our Donor Relations center at (571) 483-1700.

-It is the policy of the Foundation to communicate with donors according to their expressed preferences whenever possible.
-The Foundation will discontinue or change the method used to contact any person upon that person’s oral, written, or email request directed to the organization as provided below.
+It is the policy of Conquer Cancer to communicate with donors according to their expressed preferences whenever possible.
+Conquer Cancer will discontinue or change the method used to contact any person upon that person’s oral, written, or email request directed to the organization as provided below.

 Conquer Cancer Foundation of American Society of Clinical Oncology